 An internal investigation is an inquiry conducted by, or on behalf of, an organization in an effort to discover salient facts pertaining to acts or omissions that may generate civil or criminal liability.
 Internal investigations are invaluable tools for addressing a wide variety of potential sources of corporate civil and criminal liability.
 The employee interview is the heart of the internal investigation.
 Documents, accounting ledgers, and other corporate records are important, but words and numbers come to life through the stories related by real people.
-Talking with those who have knowledge of key developments facilitates understanding of what happened and why better than any other investigative tool.
-[Sarah Helene Duggin, Internal Corporate Investigations: Legal Ethics, Professionalism and the Employee Interview, 2003 COLUM.
+Talking with those who have knowledge of key developments facilitates understanding of what happened and why better than any other investigations: Legal Ethics, Professionalism and the Employee Interview, 2003 COLUM.
 BUS.
 L. REV. 859, 864 (2003) (footnotes omitted.)